 Some want to play, but others want to bike?
 If you have no kids for the day, take the loop!

-The Hawk Island Park trail paved walking/biking path circles right by the playground and is a beautiful 1.5. mile loop taking you around the entire grounds, some of which twist through the woods.
+The Hawk Island Park paved walking/biking path circles right by the playground and is a beautiful 1.5. mile loop taking you around the entire grounds, some of which twist through the woods.

 The path is easy with a stroller or great for little bike riders (or your newest two-wheel learner!) to practice and ride safely.